thisispalash/thisispalash/README.md

 ### ![](https://visitor-badge.glitch.me/badge?page_id=thisispalash.thisispalash) 👋 hunlo !!

 Welcome to my github !
-I will keep updating the two to three current repositories that I am working on (and (soon) recently released projects) in this file.
+I will keep updating the two to three current repositories that I am working on (and recently released projects) in this file.
 Other than that, most of my time is likely spent leaving myself messages across time.
 I try to maintain a comprehensive list of project activity on github, which you can find [here](https://github.com/thisispalash/index) (not updated yet).
-Feel free to browse around, and do let me know if some project helped you out on Twitter !!
+Feel free to browse around, and do let me know if some project helped you out on [Twitter](https://twitter.com/kdiodna) !!

 ## recent releases